What Can a Dropbox Folder Help Us?

 As a free cloud file manager, MultCloud can connect with all your clouds and let you access all your online files and folders with a single login.
 It supports more than 30 major cloud drives like Google Drive, Dropbox, MEGA, OneDrive, etc. You can use MultCloud to expand your free cloud storage by integrating as many clouds as you need through MultCloud.

-Once you add your Dropbox accounts to MultCloud, you can share folders and files from different Dropbox accounts without repeating login and logout.
+Once you add your Dropbox accounts to MultCloud, you can share folders and files from different Dropbox accounts without repeating login and logout via the following two methods.

 Method 1: Share Dropbox Folder to Others with “Share”